naveensnvn/repo2_2025/README.md

-this repo is created by naveen s
+this repo is created by naveen this is line added local repo